tylim88/FirelordJSDoc/docs/highlights/update.md

 </div>
 <br/>

-Note 1: FirelordJS lose precision when dealing with fresh value, instead of highlight only `d`, it highlight everything.
-However it will still displays the same error message just like it did to the stale value in Note 2.
-Currently there is no way to overcome this because it is impossible to determine whether a value is stale or fresh on type level, a small price to pay for salvation.
+Note 1: FirelordJS highlight the unknown member of the fresh value.

-Note 2: FirelordJS detect the unknown member and print out the unknown member in Typescript error message.
+Note 2: FirelordJS detect the unknown member and print out the unknown member in Typescript error message, the same error message is also shown for fresh value.

 Note 3: FirelordJS update allows you to skip member while rejecting `undefined`.